 None of these options will work or are very practical for this Maui bike ride.
 Using a taxi or two cars is very expensive.
 There are no buses that travel on the biking route, and hitchhiking is very dangerous and highly impractical.

 If you do have an extra driver and want to rent a mountain bike for traveling Haleakala, we offer bike rentals in Maui based on availability.
-We are primarily a bike tour company, so we give priority to tours.
+We are primarily a bike tour company, so we give priority to our self paced tours.
 For this reason, we do not take reservations on rentals.
 To ensure you have a bike rental for that day, call our shop the afternoon before you want to rent the bike.
-At that time, we will know our Maui tour schedule for the next day and will be able to tell you if we have bikes available to rent, or if not, we can direct you to another Maui bike rental company.
+At that time, we will know our schedule for the next day and will be able to tell you if we have bikes available to rent, or if not, we can direct you to another bike rental company.

-Our Maui bike rentals are for 24 hours.
+Our bike rentals are for 24 hours.
 Thus, if you would like a bike for sunrise, you can rent the bike in the morning of the day before you want to see the sunrise and keep it overnight.
 Just return the bike by noon the following day after the sunrise.
 We don’t offer rentals at 3:00 a.m.
 If you would like the bike for the same day, we offer rentals at 9:00 a.m., which gives you more time to complete the ride and a chance of better weather, along with the opportunity to listen to the safety briefing given to other bike tour guests.
-Just return the bike by 4:30 p.m. the same day.
+Just return the bike by 4:00 p.m. the same day.